wolfm2/openframeworks/assignments/project_03.md

 ## Requirements

-The visualization will include color, shapes, movement, images, sound, user interaction, matrix transforms
+The visualization will include color, shapes, movement, images, sound, user interaction, collisions, matrix transforms

 A github link submitted to canvas with code, process assets, and the appropriate .md information